Nutrition and Dietetics (Prior RD) — MS

 At the end of this program, the graduate should be able to:

-- Demonstrate ability to translate evidence-based literature into formats lay public can understand, including use of videos, writing articles, and counseling;
+- Demonstrate an ability to translate evidence-based literature into formats the lay public can understand, including use of videos, writing articles, and counseling;

 - Evaluate emerging trends in nutrition and give competent, evidence-based answers to the public;